-If your ideal day at the Oregon coast doesn’t entail hoards of people peppered along the beach, may I suggest Rockaway Beach?
-The best way to describe this gem is “a little Oregon Coast town with a big beach.”
+If your ideal day at the coast doesn’t entail rubbing elbows with hordes of people peppered along the beach, may I suggest Rockaway Beach?

-Because at the end of the day, you come here for the beach, not the town.
-The town is how to less than 1,500 residents, so amenities are limited but the plus side is the lack of crowds.
+The town is home to less than 1,500 residents, so amenities are limited but the plus side is the lack of crowds.